Parameterized Complexity of Biclique Contraction and Balanced Biclique Contraction: FPT Algorithms

 In this section, we show that \textsc{Biclique Contraction} and \textsc{Balanced Biclique Contraction} can be solved in $\mathcal{O}^*(25.904^k)$ time.
 For the sake of convenience and to avoid unnecessary repetition, we first describe the algorithm for \textsc{Biclique Contraction} and later mention the (minor) changes required in order to solve the balanced variant.

 H{\"{u}}ffner et al.~\cite{HuffnerKMN10} gave an $\mathcal{O}(1.4^k \cdot k^d + n^{3})$ time algorithm for the \textsc{$d$-Cluster Vertex Deletion} problem in which given a graph $G$ and integer $k$, the goal is to determine whether one can delete at most $k$ vertices such that the resultant graph is the disjoint union of at most $d$ complete graphs.
-As $G - Z$ is a biclique if and only if $\overline{G} - Z$ is the disjoint union of at most two complete graphs, we have the following result.
+As $ G-Z$ is a biclique if and only if $\overline{G} - Z$ is the disjoint union of at most two complete graphs, we have the following result.

-\begin{proposition}{\em ~\cite{HuffnerKMN10}} Given a graph $G$ and an integer $k$, there is an algorithm that either computes a biclique modulator $Z$ of size at most $k$ or correctly determines that no such modulator exists in $\mathcal{O}^*(1.4^{|Z|})$ time. \end{proposition}
+\begin{proposition}{\em ~\cite{HuffnerKMN10}} Given a graph $G$ and an integer $k$, there is an algorithm that either computes a biclique modulator $Z$ of size at most $2k$ or correctly determines that no such modulator exists in $\mathcal{O}^*(1.4^{|Z|})$ time. \end{proposition}

 Consider an instance $(G,k)$ of \textsc{Biclique Contraction}.
 We first determine if $G$ has a biclique modulator $Z$ of size at most $2k$ in $\mathcal{O}^*(1.4^{|Z|})$ time using Proposition \ref{prop:bc-v-algo}.
 If no such set exists, then by Observation \ref{obs:bc-vertex-sol}, we can declare that $G$ is not $k$-contractible to a biclique.
-Otherwise, let $\langle X,Y \rangle$ denote a bipartition of $G-Z$, and $\langle L,R \rangle$ denote a $k$-constrained valid partition of $V(G)$ (if one exists).
-We begin by guessing the ``nature of the intersection'' between $X, Y$ and $L, R$, and then proceed to finding a $k$-constrained valid partition that respects this guess.
-Note that if $X \cup Y$ is an empty set, then we can solve the problem by guessing the partition of $Z$ in time $\calO^*(2^{|Z|})$.
-Hence, we consider the case when $X \cup Y \neq \emptyset$.
-Without loss of generality, we can assume that $Y \neq \emptyset$.
-Consider the following cases.
+Otherwise, let $\langle X, Y \rangle$ denote a bipartition of $G-Z$, and $\langle L, R \rangle$ denote a $k$-constrained valid partition of $V(G)$ (if one exists).
+We begin by guessing the ``nature of the intersection'' (see below for the exhaustive cases) between $X, Y$ and $L, R$, and then proceed to finding a $k$-constrained valid partition that respects this guess.